 Will my breasts look the same after my revision surgery?

 In most cases, your breasts will look different after your revision surgery.
 If you are replacing your implants, they make look higher initially, and you may notice that your inframmary fold (the fold under your breast) is a different height.
 If you have changed implant shape, profile or size, this will also leave you with a different shape and profile.
 It’s important to let your surgeon know what you do or don’t like about your current breast appearance so they can factor this into their surgical approach, and discuss your expected result.

 What’s involved in having smaller breast implants placed?

 Your procedure will depend on the size of your original implants, how much your skin has stretched, nipple position once the implants are removed, the internal chest anatomy that has supported the implants and your inframammary fold.
 It will also depend upon your desired result and the size of implant you are reducing to.
-In most cases where a patient is reducing from a large implant down to a small to medium size, there will be excess skin and laxity that requires a breast lift (or mastopexy).
-This is a more complex procedure that involves more scars and carries risks of more complications - especially when an implant is placed simultaneous to the lift being performed.
+In most cases where a patient is reducing from a large implant down to a small to medium size, there will be excess skin and laxity that requires a breast lift (or mastopexy) if you wish for a ‘perkier’ appearance or clevage.
+This is a more complex procedure that involves more scars and carries risks of additional complications - especially when an implant is placed simultaneous to the lift being performed.
 Your surgeon will discuss the risks and benefits of this procedure with you.
-Sometimes, this transition is done in a single procedure, or staged over two operations, depending on the patinet.
+Sometimes, this transition is done in a single procedure, or staged over two operations, depending on the patient.
 Most removal and replacement procedures attract a rebate from Medicare (and if you have appropriate insurance, your private health fund) to cover a portion of the costs.
 If your inframammary fold requires additional support, your surgeon may recommend the placement of a dermal matrix that acts as an internal ‘sling’ at the base of your breast, to provide additional support for your new implant.